sodadata/docs/soda/connect-clickhouse.md

 {% include connect-to-intro.md %}

-Because Clickhouse is compatible with MySQL wire protocol, Soda offers indirect, experimental support for ClickHouse data sources using the `soda-core-mysql` package.
+Because ClickHouse is compatible with MySQL wire protocol, Soda offers indirect, experimental support for ClickHouse data sources using the `soda-core-mysql` package.

 ## Configuration